piyush-ppradhan/JAX-LaB/README.md

 ## Documentation

-The API documentation is available at [piyush-ppradhan.github.io/JAX-LaB](https://piyush-ppradhan.github.io/JAX-LaB/).

-To build and preview the documentation locally:
+Complete API documentation is available at [piyush-ppradhan.github.io/JAX-LaB](https://piyush-ppradhan.github.io/JAX-LaB/), or you can build and preview it locally:
 ```bash
 pip install -e ".[docs]"
 zensical serve